 Have you ever attended a gym class or seminar where you’ve come away thinking you didn’t challenge yourself; not because you thought one extra push-up was just too much, but because the tasks were far too easily achievable?
 This disconnect in the classroom is, as John Hattie suggests, the result of “boredom” and “lack of appropriate challenge.”
 In such an environment it is no wonder then, why risks aren’t taken – nothing can go wrong!

 Some subjects lend themselves to more risk taking through greater opportunities for open-ended tasks and differentiated learning.
 Most importantly though, challenges can also come in forms other than changing the content of the lesson; changing the process, product or learning environment can also increase the challenge of a task and thus allow students to step slightly outside their zone of proximal development.
-Carol Ann Thompson, known for her monumental research into differentiation, advocates for striking a balance between challenge and achievability to ensure every student learns “as deeply as possible and as quickly as possible”.
+Carol Ann Tomlinson, known for her monumental research into differentiation, advocates for striking a balance between challenge and achievability to ensure every student learns “as deeply as possible and as quickly as possible”.

 Differentiating to Set Challenges